ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-AAAA/verdict/bad_en.md

-None of the name servers has an IPv6 address.
+None of the name servers of your domain name has an IPv6 address.